tauri-apps/tauri-docs/docs/guides/architecture/configuration-files.md

 ## `package.json`

 This is the Node.js package file.
-In the event the frontend of a Tauri app is developed using Node.js based technologies this file is used to configure primarily which dependencies the frontend has.
+If the frontend of a Tauri app is developed using Node.js-based technologies this file is used to configure the frontend such as which dependencies are used.
 It's also common to use the `"scripts"` section to store the command used to launch the frontend used by your Tauri application.

 An example of a barebones `package.json` file for a Tauri project might look a little something like this: